SwannedLakee/showcuts/shortcuts.md

 short=`

-# screen
+# terminal

+_Screen_
-screen -S name session called name screen -d -R name either reattaches to 'name' or creates a new one. screen -list which screens are there.
+* screen -S name session called name
+* screen -d -R name either reattaches to 'name' or creates a new one.
+* screen -list which screens are there.
-^a ^a switch to last used
+* ^a ^a switch to last used
-^a A rename
+* ^a A rename
-^a c new window/tab
+* ^a c new window/tab
-^a " window list - up and down selects normal vim movements work.
+* ^a " window list - up and down selects normal vim movements work.
 'K' kills a window.
-^a S - split
+* ^a S - split
-^a tab - move to next region
+* ^a tab - move to next region
-^a : sessionanme - renames the session
+* ^a : sessionanme - renames the session